KaiTheRedNinja/Jumbleum/Notes.docc/Electronics/Topics/Resistors.md

 R_{max} = R \times (1 + \text{Tolerance})
 ```

+> Definition: E24 Series: A series of standard resistor values that are commonly used in electronics

+You will be given a sheet with the E24 series in your exam.
+Almost always, you should choose a resistor from the E24
+series that is closest to or slightly above the resistance you need, to ensure current stays within the desired range.

 ## Effective Resistance

 Resistors can be connected in two ways: Series and parallel.